 Communication platforms like Vanilla Forums and Facebook Groups can be suitable for communities of all sizes and are straightforward to use.
 Topics can be posted either by admins or users, and responses will be conveniently threaded.
 Many products let you launch a private instance of a Facebook-like platform, for example, Tribe and Mobilize.

-For goal-oriented communities, it sometimes makes sense to use general productivity tools such as task managers and spreadsheets.
+For goal-oriented communities, it sometimes makes sense to use productivity tools such as task managers and spreadsheets.
 While this enhances the productivity and getting-things-done mentality of the community, training a larger community to use the tools typically takes quite a bit of administrative effort.
 But specialized apps can also offer a simple interface for group collaboration such as the task dispatch app from Zelos that is meant for large communities.

 Many social media channels let you create closed groups (free or paid), and if your community members are already active on the platform, it may be an ideal way to engage them where they are.
 YouTube, Twitter and Clubhouse are only a few examples of this.